Dark Mode VS Light Mode: How to Pick the Right Text Colors

 1. What is the difference between dark mode and light mode?

-Dark mode uses a dark background with light-colored text, creating a low-light, visually relaxing environment.
-Light mode, on the other hand, features a light background with dark text, mimicking the appearance of printed paper for readability in well-lit conditions.
+Dark mode uses a dark background with light-colored text, creating a relaxing low-light experience.
+Light mode has a bright background with dark text, mimicking paper for daytime readability.

 2. How does dark mode affect text color choices?